juanpallotta/LPP/README.md

 ```
 time
 channels
-points
+range
 ```
-Due to time averaging, `time` dimension from data L1 could be different to `time` dimension from data L0. `channels` and `points` dimensions are equal to data L0.
+Due to time averaging, `time` dimension from data L1 could be different to `time` dimension from data L0. `channels` and `range` dimensions are equal to data L0.

 ### Variables
 In the next figure, a glimpse of the `L1_Data` are shown using Panoply software.